rimarque/CPP-Modules/README.md

 When it finds an index that has already been inserted, it repeats steps 1, 2, 3 and 4.
 Next time, the index will be 5, the insertion area will be 7, and we will insert p5 and p4.
 Then the index will be 11, the insertion area will be 15, and we will insert p11, p10, p9, p8, p7, p6.

 ### **Example until jacobstal number 1️⃣1️⃣**
-NOTE: First we insert p1 in the begining of sorted
+NOTE: First we insert p1 in the begining of S

 #### **Jacobstal number 3️⃣**
 1. The first index to insert is 3